-The Aquarium Project will be Brevard Zoo’s second campus located on a 14-acre site at Port Canaveral.
+The Aquarium Project will be East Coast Zoological Foundation’s second campus located on a 14-acre site at Port Canaveral.
 Focused on the Indian River Lagoon and surrounding ecosystems, it will immerse more than 500,000 visitors annually in the region’s beauty and use local examples to teach universal lessons on caring for our waterways.
 Whether guests are visiting from Melbourne, Florida or Melbourne, Australia, they will leave with a better understanding of why and how to protect our natural resources.

 In September of 2021, we signed a lease agreement for a 14-acre site at Port Canaveral along the banks of the Banana River, close to cruise ship terminals, easily accessible from U.S. Highway A1A, and overlooking the water which we are striving to restore and protect.